Tewolde Berhan Gebre Egziabher: Biography

-He worked in the Biology Department at Addis Ababa University from 1963, serving as a graduate assistant, assistant lecturer, and assistant professor.
+Tewolde worked in the Biology Department at Addis Ababa University from 1963, serving as a graduate assistant, assistant lecturer, and assistant professor.
 He was appointed dean of the Faculty of Science in 1974, and served in this capacity until 1978, when he was appointed associate professor of biology.
 In 1978 he also began working part time with the Ethiopian Science and Technology Commission as Leader of the IDRC-UNU sponsored research project "Research and Development in Rural Settings".
-From 1980 to 1996, he was project leader of the Ethiopian Flora Project.
+From 1980 to 1996, he was project leader of the Ethiopian Flora Project, working with Olov and Inga Hedberg.

-He was appointed president of Asmara University in 1983, and held this post until 1994.
+Tewolde was appointed president of Asmara University in 1983, and held this post until 1994.
 From March 1995 he has served as the General Manager of the Ethiopian Environmental Protection Authority.

-During the 1990s Gebre Egziabher put much of his energy into negotiations at the various biodiversity-related fora, especially the Convention on Biological Diversity (CBD) and the Food and Agriculture Organization.
+During the 1990s, Tewolde put much of his energy into negotiations at the various biodiversity-related fora, especially the Convention on Biological Diversity (CBD) and the Food and Agriculture Organization.
 In this time he built up a strong group of well-prepared African negotiators who began to take the lead in the G77 and China Group.
 Africa came out with united, strong, progressive positions, such as no patents on living materials and the recognition of community rights.
 This strengthened the G77 and China's negotiating positions.